smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 The minimum threshold of force, which was set to 300 lbf, was chosen to achieve an optimal slender aspect ratio of the solid bar by minimizing its cross-sectional area to have sufficient material stress value for reaching a Factor of Safety (FOS) of 2.0 (as seen in the Stress Values picture).
 With a combination of a small force and a solid circular cross-section, the model’s calculated length allows for the gravitational sag to be negligible and not affect the simulation.
 A small geometrical configuration confines the rigid boundary conditions to a small region close to the fixed wall.

+### Reasoning for solid circular cross-section over hollow
+In this bar design, I chose a solid circular cross-section to better match the elongation equation used throughout the assignment under axial loading (the idealized elongation equation will be more discussed in the percent errors section).
+Using a solid circular cross-section ensures no internal walls that could cause radial deformation if the structure is clamped and loaded with 300 lbf.
+Having a solid cross-section makes sure that there is no possibility of introducing complex radial or shear deformations within the walls of a hollow bar during the FEA, causing higher percentage errors.
+A solid bar allows for a high slenderness ratio in relation to the length; this ensures that the rigid boundary constraints are only at the end faces of the bar.

 ### Elongation Equation
 ![real_a3_w2](real_a3_w2.png)